 It became a badge of honor for Chester.
 Often times he’d try to extract sympathy from our friends, “Did you know I’ve been shot?!”
 Structurally, he was a long dog, a hybrid mix of Labrador, Husky and, our vet suspected, maybe a little Basset Hound too, given his front feet, especially the right one, turned outward.
 He had a gorgeous coat and a lot of it.
 I used to joke while clutching a handful of fur at his nape that you could fit two dogs inside here!
 I feel horrible now that I ever called him “mutant,” which I did.
 Not once in eight years did we give him a bath, his coat performed that well.
 He didn’t stink.
 Which never ceased to amaze me.
-HW recalls that one time when he got a coat “blowout” the groomer bathed him, but that was it.
+HW recalls one time when he got a coat “blowout” the groomer gave him a bath, but that was it.
 The adoption clause specified a certain amount of time to return an animal to avoid buyer’s remorse.
 His first night with us I was in the kitchen to fetch something, and when I returned to the living room I saw him up on the couch with HW, his head resting comfortably on her lap.
 As if he knew he was in a probationary period, he looked at me with those plaintive eyes, “Am I a keeper?”

 From that point on he was family.
 Hardly a day passed in the ensuing eight years without either myself or HW, usually both of us, getting outside for a long walk or hike with Chester.
 In all the ways a good dog can enrich our lives, getting us out of the house and moving has to be at the top of the list.
 He wasn’t a particularly high energy dog, though like all our dogs he was always eager to go, no matter where it was.
 In the low mountains around Anchorage he could soar up and down mountainsides chasing ground squirrels with the best of ’em.
 Which is another thing that amazed me about him.
 He didn’t have the body form or the apparent strength and agility well suited for high-performance running up and down big hills.
 But I guess Chester didn’t get the memo